abgdya/abgdya/README.md

 👋 Hi, I’m Mohamed Youssef
 👀 I’m interested in Computer Science and Engineering
-🌱 I’m currently learning Frontend Web Development Fundamentals 💞️ I’m looking to collaborate in the finance and business domains 📫 How to reach me: abgdya@gmail.com
+🌱 I’m currently learning Frontend Web Development
+💞️ I’m looking to collaborate in the finance and business domains 📫 How to reach me: abgdya@gmail.com
 😄 Pronouns: He/Him